-Health care administration is one of the most important and exciting areas of business and public policy.
-California State University Long Beach is one of just nine U.S. universities with both fully accredited graduate and undergraduate health administration programs.
-The graduate program is accredited by the Commission on Accreditation for Health Management Education (CAHME) and the undergraduate program is a fully certified member of the Association of University Programs in Health Administration (AUPHA).
+H ealth care administration is one of the most important and exciting areas of business and public policy.
+California State University, Long Beach is one of just nine U.S. universities with both accredited graduate and undergraduate health administration programs.
+Our graduate program holds a probationary accreditation by the Commission on Accreditation for Health Management Education (CAHME) and our undergraduate program is a fully certified member of the Association of University Programs in Health Administration (AUPHA).

-CSULB's Department of Health Care Administration is among the nation's top business graduate schools for physician executives ranked by Modern Healthcare magazine (2014).
-We're also very proud that our graduate student team won the 2004 and 2006 College Bowl regional academic competition sponsored by the Health Care Executives of Southern California, and placed second the past six years.
+CSULB's Department of Health Care Administration is among the nation's top business graduate schools for physician executives as ranked by Modern Healthcare magazine (2014).
+We're pleased to report that our undergraduate team placed second in the 2015 and 2016 College Bowls.
+We also offer exciting study abroad opportunities in both Germany and Taiwan.

 The CSULB Department of Health Care Administration's faculty includes both academic scholars and industry executives from leading Southern California organizations.
-We also have an active student health professional association, a dedicated HCA Alumni Network, and a dynamic and involved advisory board whose members represent many of the leading health care organizations in Southern California.
+We also have an active student health professional association (HCASF), an academic honor society (Upsilon Phi Delta), a dedicated HCA Alumni Network (HCAAN), and a dynamic and involved advisory board whose members represent many of the leading health care organizations in Southern California.

-I consider it a privilege to be the Department Chair and Director of Health Care Administration Programs at California State University, Long Beach, where we take pride in our diverse student body, relevant field research, excellence in teaching, and connectivity to the local and regional organizations where our work makes a difference.
+I consider it a privilege to be Department Chair of Health Care Administration at California State University, Long Beach.
+We take pride in our diverse student body, relevant field research, excellence in teaching, and connectivity to local and regional organizations where our work makes a difference.

-The health care industry is a rewarding field with great opportunities for growth and success and continues to thrive due to the many innovations and improvements introduced by creative organizations, health care providers, and the Affordable Care Act.
+The health care industry is a rewarding field with great opportunities for growth and success, and it continues to thrive due to the many innovations and improvements introduced by creative organizations, by health care providers, and by the Affordable Care Act.
 With these new changes, there is no better time to begin a career in health care administration.

-This growth would not have been possible without the efforts of our executive and full-time faculty members, who have been creatively and diligently improving our curriculum for both graduate and undergraduate students.
-Their hard work and dedication to excellence has earned, not only a great reputation in Southern California, but also maximum length of accreditation for undergraduate and graduate programs.
-Additionally, the success of HCA Alumni as they enter the workplace in health care organizations both near and far contributes to the growing reputation of our department as a place to go to for quality recruitment.
-The integration of Social Media and Online Forums, as well as our HCA Alumni Network which boasts a membership total of nearly 800, helps to keep us in contact with our graduates and give us the opportunity to hear and read about their accomplishments.
+This growth would not have been possible without the efforts of our full-time core and executive faculty members who have been creatively and diligently improving our curriculum for both graduate and undergraduate programs.
+Their hard work and dedication to excellence have earned HCA not only a great reputation in Southern California, but also have resulted in the re-certification by AUPHA and probationary re-accreditation by CAHME for our undergraduate and graduate programs, respectively.
+Additionally, the success of HCA's alumni as they enter the workplace in health care organizations both near and far contributes to the growing reputation of our department as a place to go to for quality recruitment.
+Too, the integration of social media and online forums--as well as the establishment of our HCA Alumni Network of over one thousand graduates--helps to keep us in contact with our alumni and gives us the opportunity to hear and read about their accomplishments.

-A very exciting new development in our undergraduate program is an agreement with the College of Business Administration that allows HCA majors to minor in one of the business programs (Finance, Information Systems, Human Resource Management, Marketing and Entrepreneurship) with credit for some HCA courses, thus reducing the number of units required for the business minor.
-This agreement will help our students gain additional expertise in an area of interest and strength, giving them additional competitive advantage in the employment market.
+Our minor program with the CSULB College of Business Administration (CBA) has also been a great success for our undergraduate students, allowing HCA majors to minor in one of CBA's business programs--such as finance, information systems, human resource management, marketing, and entrepreneurship--while earning credit for select HCA courses, thus reducing the number of units required for the business minor.
+This agreement will help our students gain additional expertise in an area of great interest and strength in our industry, giving them additional competitive advantages in the employment market.